Arthur Kingsley Porter: Family

 The Porter family was known for being understated and private with matters having to do with the extent of their wealth.
-A New York Times article in October 1924 reported on the largest taxpayers in that city, with Arthur Kingsley Porter and his brother Louis listed therein.
-The article revealed that Louis Hopkins Porter had paid more taxes in 1923 than the estate of John Jacob Astor IV, several Rockefeller family members, and the same amount as William Randolph Hearst.
+A New York Times report in October 1924 listed the largest taxpayers in lower Manhattan, and the names of Arthur Kingsley Porter and his brother Louis are listed in the table.
+The piece revealed that Louis Hopkins Porter had paid more taxes in 1923 than the estate of John Jacob Astor IV, some Rockefeller family members, and the same amount as William Randolph Hearst.

 He married Lucy Bryant Wallace in 1912 in New York City.
 She acted as chief photographer for the pair from 1919 onward.
 They eventually traveled for long stays in Italy, Greece and Spain, and finally to Ireland.

+Disappearance

-Arthur Porter disappeared at age 50, in July 1933.
+Porter disappeared at age 50, in July 1933.
 He was outside during a storm on Inishbofin Island, near Glenveagh Castle, his home in Ireland, and was presumed drowned.
 His wife later told the coroner of her six-hour search with two local fishermen.
 The inquest concluded that he had probably died from misadventure.